-An image can have thousands of salient features.
-In different images, the focused features can be at any different part of the image making the choice of the right kernel size for a convolution network a very difficult task.
-A large kernel will have more focus on globally distributed information, while a smaller kernel will have a focus on local information.
-To overcome this problem, \cite{szegedy2015going} came up with a new network architecture called InceptionNet or GoogleNet.
+After comparing various versions of ResNet, during this research two different variants, ResNet18 and ResNet34, were chosen for further analysis. \paragraph*{InceptionNet:} An image can have thousands of salient features.
+In different images, the focused features can be in any different part of the image, determining the appropriate kernel size for a convolution network a very difficult task.
+A large kernel will have a greater focus on globally distributed information, while a smaller kernel will focus on local information.
+To overcome this problem, Szegedy et al.~\cite{szegedy2015going} came up with a new network architecture called InceptionNet or GoogleNet.
 The authors used filters of multiple sizes to operate on the same level, which makes the network more "wider" rather than "deeper".
-To make it computationally more cost-effective, the authors limited the number of input channels by adding an extra 1x1 convolution before the 3x3 and 5x5 convolutions.
+In order to enhance computational cost-effectiveness, the authors restricted the number of input channels by adding an extra 1x1 convolution before the 3x3 and 5x5 convolutions.
 Adding 1x1 convolutions is much cheaper than adding 5x5 convolutions.
-The authors introduced two auxiliary classifiers to prevent the problem of vanishing gradient, and an auxiliary loss is calculated on each of them.
+The authors introduced two auxiliary classifiers to avoid the problem of vanishing gradient, and an auxiliary loss is calculated on each of them.
 The total loss function is a weighted sum of the auxiliary loss and the real loss.

-Too much reduction of dimensions can cause loss of information, also known as "representational bottleneck".
-To overcome this problem and to scale up the network in ways that it utilizes the added computation as efficiently as possible, the authors of InceptionNet introduced a new idea in \cite{szegedy2016rethinking} factorizing convolutions and aggressive regularization.
-The authors factorized each 5x5 convolution to two 3x3 convolution operations to improve computational speed.
-Furthermore, they factorized convolutions of filter size nxn to a combination of 1xn and nx1 convolutions.
+Excessive reduction in dimensions can cause a loss of information, also known as a "representational bottleneck".
+To overcome this problem and scale the network in ways that utilise the added computation as efficiently as possible, the authors of InceptionNet introduced a new idea in another publication by Szegedy et al.~\cite{szegedy2016rethinking} factorising convolutions and aggressive regularisation.
+The authors factored each 5x5 convolution into two 3x3 convolution operations to improve computational speed.
+Furthermore, they factorised the convolutions of the filter size nxn into a combination of the 1xn and nx1 convolutions.
 This network is known as InceptionV2.

-In \cite{szegedy2016rethinking} the authors have also proposed InceptionV3, which extends InceptionV2 further by factorizing 7x7 convolutions, by label smoothing, and by adding BatchNorm in the auxiliary classifiers.
-Label smoothing is a type of regularizing component added to the loss formula that prevents the network from becoming too confident about a class.
+Szegedy et al.~\cite{szegedy2016rethinking} have also proposed InceptionV3, which extends InceptionV2 further by factorising 7x7 convolutions, label smoothing, and by adding BatchNorm in the auxiliary classifiers.
+Label smoothing is a type of regularising component added to the loss formula that prevents the network from becoming too confident about a class.